 - Then simply go online to Divi theme online purchase and complete the steps to purchase the Divi theme.

-- Then add the Divi theme on to WordPress to start using your site.
+- Then add the Divi theme to WordPress to start using your site.

 4. Adding products

-- Click on to products and then go to ‘add product’.
+- Click on products and then go to ‘add product’.

 Once you complete the page submit the product and you have now completed your store!

 WordPress has many tools and features due to the plugins you can add.
-Play around with WordPress to improve your site and build your online store bigger.
-The features that WordPress offers you include:
+Play around with WordPress to improve your site and build your online store even bigger.
+Also, if you are wanting to download some of the best WordPress SEO plugins of 2021 then I highly recommend that you check out our article!

 - Headers: These are used to denote the different sections of your post.
 Headers range from 1-6 with one being the most important (usually reserved for just the title) and 6 being least important.
 They break the text into separate distinct chunks that help make it easier for the reader to engage with.
 If your readers have a hard time reading your posts they will be more inclined to click off your site and go somewhere else.